btemplep/authzee/docs/specification.md

 - The grant is valid against the grant schema
 - The resource actions listed in the grants are all valid against passed in/registered resource definitions.

-If an error occurs when validating an grant, a grant error should be returned/raised.
+If an error occurs when validating a grant, a grant error should be returned/raised.

 ### Grant Error Schema